Key takeaways

 How to outsource manufacturing?

 Outsourcing manufacturing is a multi-step process that requires careful planning and execution.
-Here’s a comprehensive guide on how to navigate this process effectively:
+Here's a guide on how to navigate this process effectively:

 1. What Processes Should You Outsource?